ToniWonKanobi/theoveranalyzed.net/posts/2016/7/11/the-guilt-of-privilege.md

 ***

-Over the past few years, I've become increasingly aware that my life as it is was not achieved sole by my own works, but also (if not more-so), because I am privileged.
+Over the past few years, I've become increasingly aware that my life as it is was not achieved soley by my own works, but also (if not more-so), because I am privileged.

 ### Educational Privilege